AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 -   For a Windows instance, the default username is `administrator`.
 -   For a Linux instance, the default username is `root`.

 The password for remote logon to the operating system of an instance is set by yourself when you create the instance.
-For more information, see [t17291.md\#](/intl.en-US/Instance/Create an instance/Create an instance by using the wizard.md).
+For more information, see [Create an instance by using the wizard](/intl.en-US/Instance/Create an instance/Create an instance by using the wizard.md).
 If you forget the password, you can reset it.
-For more information, see [t9647.md\#](/intl.en-US/Instance/Manage instances/Reset the logon password of an instance.md).
+For more information, see [Reset the logon password of an instance](/intl.en-US/Instance/Manage instances/Reset the logon password of an instance.md).

 **Note:** This password is used to remotely log on to the instance operating system, not to the VNC management terminal.